 The Americans with Disabilities Act (ADA) and Section 504 are federal anti-discrimination statutes that provide civil rights protection for persons with disabilities.
 Among other things, the legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.

-If you believe you have a disability requiring an accommodation, contact the Disability Support Services (DSS) office at ADA@redlandscc.edu or call 405.422.1235.
+If you believe you have a disability requiring an accommodation, you can submit a request for institutional accommodations here.
+If you have any questions, please contact the Disability Support Services (DSS) office at ADA@redlandscc.edu or call 405.422.1266.
 In order to receive academic accommodations for a disability, the student must provide appropriate documentation of their disability to the DSS office.
 This information may be mailed, emailed, or hand-delivered.

 The DSS office is located in Admissions and Advising, in the Ray Porter building, office SS-005.